NZARE GROUP AWARD

 Criteria for selection

-The research work makes a quality contribution to the body of knowledge in Māori and/or Pasifika educational research
+The research has been undertaken by a group and makes a quality contribution to the body of knowledge in educational research.

 The research work has been undertaken in Aotearoa / New Zealand and has clear implications for Aotearoa / New Zealand education.